ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 #### Example TransTitle

-The above example can be used to translate enum and anything, as titles are often used and offer a generic way, the component `TransTitle` can be used also.
+The above example can be used to translate anything, as titles are often used and offer a generic way, the component `TransTitle` can be used also, which works identically to the above example.

 ```jsx harmony
 import React from "react";